martus89/portfolio/README.md

 # Marta Ciesla
-On the road to become a testing expert
-and enjoying every step of the way 👩‍💻
+On the road to become a testing/python expert and enjoying every step of the way 👩‍💻

 <br>